 It’s rare that today’s tech takes it back to Roman times.
 Yet here we are, once again using styli to scrawl on tablets.
 Admittedly, with pixels where wax once was, today’s slates are a little different to the ones Ceasar used at school.
-And if you’re shopping for the best tablets in 2022, this is the list you need.
+And if you’re shopping for a premium tablet in, this is the list you need.

 Whether you’re tallying the day’s takings, sketching a portrait of your paterfamilias or kicking back a few of Virgil’s verses, the top contemporary tablets offer an experience far superior to any ancient slab.